tomwalton78/tomwalton78.github.io/about.md

 permalink: /about/
 ---

-I'm currently working as a Software Engineer for Amazon, based in London, UK.
-I mostly work with Java, AWS and React day to day, so expect to see some posts related to those topics.
-But also any other software engineering insights, ideas and practices I find interesting.
+I'm a London-based software engineer, writing about software engineering topics and practices which interest me.
+In particular, I focus on concepts which I did not find intuitive at first, or best practices which aren't commonly followed, but should be.
+Currently, I work mostly with Java and AWS.

 All opinions expressed on this site are my own, and do not represent those of my employer.